Pranj99/MUStudDivDisplay/README.md

 individual to feel represented.

 Virtual Reality (VR) steps in as a powerful tool to create these narrative spaces, breaking free from physical limitations and offering accessibility to all.
-Through VR, we plan to craft a virtual world that transcends distance, giving voice to every story and building stronger bonds within our diverse community.
+Through VR, we crafted a virtual world that transcends distance, giving voice to every story and building stronger bonds within our diverse community.

+In this immersive experience, you can listen to student stories narrated in their own voices, explore basic information about each student, and teleport into their world!

 Inspired by Antonia Forster's LGBTQ+ VR Museum